jrdickinson/Human-Activity-Recognition/README.md

 ### Conclusion:

 ### A LSTM does about the same as an ANN on this dataset.
-XGBoost and SVM were the best models.
+XGBoost and SVM were the best models with around 96% accuracy.
+With this data, we can predict with high confidence what activity a human is doing.